top of page

-“That all seemed too easy,” Archmage Havelock said shaking his head and taking a puff on his long pipe.
+“That all seemed too easy,” Archmage Havelock said, shaking his head and puffing his long pipe.

-The Archmage, Vomarian Fae, and My-re sat in the captain’s quarters of the Unsinkable III discussing their conversation with Westwind and their time in Shadowspire.
+The Archmage, Vomarian Fae, and My‑re sat in the captain’s quarters of the Unsinkable III, discussing their conversation with Westwind and their time in Shadowspire.
 They returned with some luxury supplies purchased in the city.
 The three sat finishing a meal of roasted chicken, grapes, apples, unleavened elven bread, and a tapped small keg of ale.
-My-re couldn’t eat much of the bread as it was so dense and quickly filled her up.
+My‑re couldn’t consume much of the dense bread as it quickly filled her up.

-“Too easy!?
-Nothing we’ve gone through would be called easy,” My-re snapped and took a drink.
+“Too easy?
+Nothing we’ve gone through would be called easy,” My‑re snapped and took a drink from her mug.

-Taking a long drag and shifting his eyes between the two, Havelock said, “Something doesn’t add up.
+Taking a long pipe-drag and shifting his eyes between the two, Havelock said, “Something doesn’t add up.
 Araminth died from the plain’s fever.”

 “That’s what Westwind told us.”

 “She lived in the city.
-The plain’s fever is usually found in remote locations and normally fatal to only the very young or very old,” Havelock said.
+The plain’s fever is usually found in remote locations and normally fatal to only the very young or very old,” Havelock explained.

 “Usually, but it’s not uncommon.
-Besides, she could have picked it up from anywhere,” Vomarian Fae replied.
+Besides, she could have picked it up from anywhere,” Vomarian replied.

-“Perhaps, but the way you two tell it, it was like Westwind was presenting the account in a nice, neat little package.
-Like he was expecting to have to tell a tale of what happened to her,” Havelock commented.
+“Perhaps, but the way you two tell it, Westwind presented the account in a nice, neat little package.
+Like he expected to have to repeat a tale of what happened to her,” Havelock commented.

 “What are you implying?
 All the loose ends are tied up,” My‑re said.

 “Exactly, all the loose ends were tied up, none of which you can confirm.
-You can’t verify she was sick, you can’t verify where she was buried.
-You only have third hand accounts of her passing and his word that she died and laid to rest,” Havelock answered.
+You can’t verify she was sick.
+You can’t verify where she was buried.
+You only have second-hand accounts of her passing and his word that she died and was laid to rest,” Havelock answered.

 “Araminth’s burial site is now in the middle of a waterway.
 I don’t think even Lady Greywand would expect us to divert an entire river to confirm it.
-It’s time to go back to the Isle of the Eye,” Vomarian Fae said.
+It’s time to depart back to the Isle of the Eye,” Vomarian said.
 “Mission accomplished.”

 “Yes, mission accomplished.
-Well done by all,” Havelock said rapidly, took another puff and continued, “However, there are other things that don’t sit right.
-It seems to me Araminth was trying to hide, but made it a point of not trying to hide.”
+Well done by all,” Havelock said rapidly, took another puff, and continued, “However, there are other things that don’t sit right.
+It seems to me Araminth tried to hide but made it a point of not trying to hide.”

 “What in the nine hells are you talking about wizard?”
 My‑re asked.

-“I think there is a possibly that Araminth isn’t dead.”
+“I think there is a possibility that Araminth isn’t dead.”

 Grunting, Vomarian asked, “Your evidence?”